 - Customer receives their product.

-- Customers are the drivers of the whole process.
+- Customers are the driver of the whole process.
 They look for the goods, order and pay for them.

 - Dropshippers or suppliers can be divided into manufacturers and wholesalers, providing dropshipping services.
 In case a manufacturer is also a dropshipper, the product supply chain is shorter and a seller performs the function of a middleman between a manufacturer and a customer.
 In real life, many manufacturers sell in bulk, which might be an obstacle for your business.
 If a dropshipper is a wholesaler, the product supply chain is longer, and as there’s more than one middleman, a seller buys from a wholesaler at some markup.
 That is obviously reflected in the final price.

-- Sellers or sellers of record (SoR) is the most interesting part of the chain if we look at it from the point of a dropshipping business.
-The responsibilities of sellers are setting the final price for the product, paying the sales tax on a particular sale, recording the purchase as revenue.
+- Sellers or sellers of record (SoR) are owners of an Amazon store that represent a legal entity selling the product to the end customer.
+They’re the most interesting part of the chain if we look at it from the point of a dropshipping business.
+Sellers’ responsibilities are setting the final price for the product, paying the sales tax on a particular sale, recording the purchase as revenue.
 Sellers of record who chose to work with dropshipping abide by Amazon’s dropshipping policy.

 According to this policy, sellers who use dropshippers to fulfill the orders should:

-Following these rules helps to avoid any confusion as to who the seller of record is, especially in case of returns.
+Follow these rules as they’ll help you avoid any confusion as to who the seller of record is, especially in case of returns.
 Violating the policy, the seller risks having their account suspended.

 Amazon dropshipping in numbers: FAQ

-If the process and participants of dropshipping are quite clear now, one might want to know the numbers that will help to decide whether this type of fulfillment is appropriate for a particular business or if it’s profitable to start a dropshipping business.
+If the process and participants of dropshipping are quite clear now, one might want to know the numbers that’ll help decide whether this type of fulfillment is appropriate for a particular business and if it’s profitable to start dropshipping as a business.
 Let’s explore the most typical dropshipping questions asked with the help of Jungle scout, an online tool for growing Amazon business and their report that features information on the survey of about 5000 Amazon sellers.

 What is the cost of Amazon dropshipping?

-Half of the sellers using the dropshipping method said that they spend less than $2,500 to start selling on Amazon, 17% – less than $500.
+Half of the sellers who decided to start dropshipping said that they spent less than $2,500 to start selling on Amazon, 17% – less than $500.